mattrussell2/gradescope-autograder/README.md

 * Update the funcationality of `bin/autograde.py` so that if a grader is re-running tests, we don't nuke the entire build folder, but intelligently load the data from alread-run tests.
 Also, need to verify that the various filter, etc. options work as expected.

 # Changelog
+## [2.0.2] - 2023-05-26
+* Changed
+    * `setup/dockerbuild/deploy_container.sh` - update build dir to setup/build
+    * `setup/zipbuild/build_container.sh` - update with all recent fixes for version 2.0; also fixed issue where default python version in 22.04 container is 3.10
+    * `setup/zipbuild/setup.sh` - update with all recent fixes for version 2.0
 ## [2.0.1] - 2023-05-24
 * Changed
     * `bin/build_ref_output.py` - add argument to autograde to not use 'student' user if building reference output